Build Good Energy™, from the ground up — the simple solution that’s been under our feet the whole time.

 Exploring Nutrition

 Justin and Tyler connect with Kati Karottki (currently VP of marketing with New Age Meats) in Chicago.
 The trio sees an exciting business opportunity arise as consumers become hungry for plant-based alternative meats that address the food system’s impacts on the environment, people’s health, and animal welfare.
-They start BTRFY Foods, a company that made snacks from mushroom root (mycelium), out of a former meatpacking plant in Chicago called The Plant.
-To maximize the sustainability of the product, they use breweries’ byproducts to provide the energy the mushroom root needs to grow.
+They start BTRFY Foods, a company that made snacks from mycelium, out of a former meatpacking plant in Chicago called The Plant.
+To maximize the sustainability of the product, they use breweries’ byproducts to provide the energy the mycelium needs to grow.
 They are helped along by a $221,000 SBIR Phase I grant from the National Science Foundation and a $150,000 SBIR Phase I grant from the U.S. Department of Energy.

 17